EStansell/The-Watson-Test/README.md

 # The-Watson-Test
 This repository is for the eyes of those who will review my work.
 Included is a library that picks out unique emails, a console application that lets you play Tic-Tac-Toe, a few sql queries bundled into one .sql file that demonstrate my sql capabilities, and another .sql file that is my creation of a database to track activity at a campsite.

+My own words include that there were aspects of sql I had to learn along the way.
+This is why It will be reviewed incompletely.
+The included WPF Tic-Tac-Toe was an attempt to make something more. but seeing the time restraint made me fall back to a console app which still took longer than expected to validate user input.
+Ultimately dissapointed it wasn't finished, but I accomplished more than I thought I would in the sql assignments as I am still learning things.
+Keep watching and it will be completed by monday.

 Time spent:
 Wednesday: 8-9 PM
 Notes: Finished Unique Email Address